mrakgr/Trading-Journal/journal_2025.md

 I wonder if there is anything wrong with just getting it from IBKR.

 10:45pm.
 Let me go to bed here.
 I am going to introduce order to my life tomorrow.
 I'll put some stops in place so that there are no regrets whichever way the tide turns.

+8/29/2025

+8:30am.
+Sweet bliss.
+I've decided to take a day off from work for the first time in a year.
+I've been missing sleep for days and I am in a state of being pissed off at my coworkers.
+Sigh, I am so emotional, completely unfit to be a trader.

+Today was supposed to be the day I flip the cards and check my stocks, but I'll leave that for tomorrow.
+Finding out I am down today would kill me.

+My main goal is to get some shut eye tonight and starting next week I'll lower my hours to a bearable level until I get my feeling again.

+If not, I'll quit and dedicate myself to quant research and poker botting.

+I love my CTO, but his management skills could use some work.

+Maybe I'll talk about it some other time, I do not want to say more about my private matters in this public journal.

+8:40am.
+This job that I have currently pays so well and used to have so much promise.
+I really loved it at the start.

+But this week was harsh.

+Mhhh...

+In fact I had plenty of days like these when I was working on my own projects, and I bounced from them.
+But this is the first time this happened at this particular job.

+Sigh, I do not want to quit.
+I want to continue doing my best for a while longer.

+I just have focus on that one idea - doing my best.

+8:50am.
+This would be a good time to check out that quant trading book, but I am pretty tired.

+I think it's really important in times like these not to be too harsh on yourself.
+This too shall pass.